v2denny/AIbias/Approach1/readme.md

 Following it, run the `Approach1.ipynb`.

 In this directory I provided some csv's and .pkl files that have been saved during the process to avoid re-running the whole notebooks.

+# Visualizations

+To explore the visualization interactively, open [this HTML file](lime_explanation_with_labelencoder.html) in your browser.